 Of course, everyone could use a solution that perfectly fits their needs, but you’ll want to ensure that it will give you a return on investment by saving you money or helping you provide better service over your competitors, an important factor to consider in your decision.

 2. Does off-the-shelf software meet all my needs?

 Off-the-shelf software can’t be everything to everyone, but sometimes it truly gets close enough.
 It’s pretty common for software to offer most of what you need but not all of it, at which point you have to ask yourself how necessary are those last few items on your wishlist.

 A lot of new business owners will look for ways to piece together OTS technology solutions to meet all or most of their needs and keep costs at a minimum.
 This strategy doesn’t always pan out, though.
 At times, piecing together software can leave gaps in reporting, add extra steps to processes, and essentially waste the time and effort of your associates.

 Some software can be modified and customized to meet your needs, but many times you need a developer to go in and make the necessary customization.
 If this is the case, the important questions to ask are:

 1) Can it be completely customized to meet my needs?

 2) What is the cost of customization versus building a solution from scratch?
-(Because sometimes a lot of customization can be as expensive as building software from scratch.)
+(Sometimes a lot of customization can be as expensive as building software from scratch!)

 Another potential problem with OTS software is whether or not it’s compatible with the other programs you run.
 Building your own solution will allow you more options to integrate every piece of technology you use to run your business.